A graduate degree as a Nurse Educator prepares you for a leadership role in academia, staff development and the community as an educator.

 The MSN Nurse Educator program provides maximum flexibility to fit the schedule of a working professional.
 The program offers rolling admission so you can apply at any time.
 We also offer in-state tuition regardless of your location.

-Students use the web-based software, Blackboard, for their online courses.
+Students use the web-based software, Canvas, for their online courses.
 Courses are conducted in synchronous and asynchronous modes depending on the professor and class.

 You can log on to find homework, class assignments, a class list, a syllabus and more at any time.
 The program allows students to ask questions and share ideas with instructors and classmates.

 Geography might separate you from your professor, but our faculty members are committed to personal attention.
 Professors can be reached by phone and email.